playfulprogramming/playfulprogramming/content/blog/introduction/index.md

 > It's worth mentioning that React and Angular iterate their major versions much more frequently than Vue.
 If you're reading this in the future and see "Angular 18" or "React 22", it's likely that it's using similar concepts under-the-hood.

-I will take the time to take asides for each framework in order to explain where they differ and how they work under-the-hood individually.
+We're able to do this because, despite being different in many ways, these frameworks share the same foundational ideas that run the show in any modern application.
+That's not to say they are the same, however, and because of this I will take the time to take asides for each framework in order to explain where they differ and how they work under-the-hood individually.

 By the end of this series, you should be able to confidently navigate any codebase utilizing these frameworks.